shioyama/shioyama.github.io/about.md

 The common thread linking these roles is the importance of clear communication to quality results.

-I currently spend my days tackling the challenges of international growth at [Shopify](https://www.shopify.com).
+I currently spend my days developing the foundations for commerce as a member of the Code Foundations team at [Shopify](https://www.shopify.com).
 I also contribute actively to many open-source projects, including [Mobility](https://github.com/shioyama/mobility), a Ruby gem for translating model data (of which I am the author), and Ruby on Rails.